Generative AI for procurement: Adoption phases, use cases, integration strategies, and future outlook

 ROI metrics: Time savings, reduction in manual errors, faster order processing times.

-Example: ZBrain streamlines the purchase order process by automating the generation and approval workflows.
-This reduces the time required to manage orders and minimizes manual errors, leading to faster order fulfillment and increased operational efficiency.
+Example: ZBrain can streamline the purchase order process by automating the generation and approval workflows.
+This helps reduce the time required to manage orders and minimize manual errors, leading to faster order fulfillment and increased operational efficiency. - Contract management and negotiation

 Use case: AI-powered contract generation and negotiation.